jtruong2/OfferAid/README.md

 run 'npm install'
 run 'npm start'
 ```
+If you have an iOS device, download the expo app here: https://itunes.apple.com/app/apple-store/id982107779?ct=www&mt=8
+and scan the QR code.

 If you don't have an iOS device, you can follow the option for an emulator on npm start.

 ### Prerequisites